tuommii/21shell/README.md

 #### Other
 - Multiline support
 - History
-- Copy/Paste text between different windows
+- Copy/Paste text between different windows (xclip on Linux)

 ## Try It
 Compile and run with: